docker/kitematic/CONTRIBUTING.md

 **Note: This architecture is work in progress and doesn't reflect the current state of the app, yet!**

 Kitematic is an application built using [electron](https://github.com/atom/electron) and is powered by the [Docker Engine](https://github.com/docker/docker).
-While it's work in progress, the goal is to make Kitematic a high-performance, portable Javascript ES6 application built with React and Reflux.
+While it's work in progress, the goal is to make Kitematic a high-performance, portable Javascript ES6 application built with React and Flux (using [alt](https://github.com/goatslacker/alt).
 It adopts a single data flow pattern:

 ```
 ╔═════════╗       ╔════════╗       ╔═════════════════╗